Between Stability and Chaos: Part One (of 6)—Fanny Brice, Mother

 But she was also a mother, and the birth of her son was no different from the rest of her life: hectically impromptu.

 Pregnant with Brice during her 1921 Ziegfeld Follies’ tour of America, when her troop hit Chicago, she was suddenly unable to wriggle into her specially constructed girdle, made to hide her ‘condition’.
-Despite Fanny’s eagerly waiting audience, she could not go on.
+Despite Fanny’s eagerly awaiting audience, she could not go on.
 Ziegfeld was notified.
 His telegram was scathing:

 YOU SHOULD HAVE MORE RESPECT FOR YOUR CONTRACT